Your Rights When Buying Second-Hand Goods in England & Wales

 - Express terms: anything the seller agreed to in writing or verbally that formed part of the contract.

 The practical implication is stark: inspect thoroughly before buying privately, ask questions in writing so you have evidence of what was represented, and consider having a used car checked by an independent mechanic before purchase.
 Once you hand over the money, your legal position is weak if the goods simply turn out to be poor quality.
+See our fuller guide to consumer rights in peer-to-peer transactions for more on where the practical and legal gaps sit.

 Online marketplaces: trader or private seller?